 The contractors shall at all times be responsible to take all reasonable precautions to maintain the health and safety of personnel and that suitable arrangements are made for all necessary welfare and hygiene requirements and for the prevention of epidemics.
-ADB prepared a COVID-19 Health and Safety Advisory Guidance for Construction Workforce, which may be further updated as the COVID-19 situation evolves.
-The ADB guidance includes the protocols on the following:
+However, a COVID-19 Health and Safety Advisory Guidance for Construction Workforce prepared by ADB, which may be further updated as the COVID-19 situation evolves by the contractor and get approval from the PIU.
+The guidance includes the protocols on the following:

 A. Prerequisites for Reopening Worksite: Plan to open/reopen worksite at limited scale (i.e. only essential works at worksite).
 Map essential/unavoidable works that must be attended at this moment.
 Identify and engage essential labor force initially.
 Increase labor force step by step as necessary.
 Do not engage labor until: i.
 Conduct risk assessment of worksite and prepare plan as per H&S guideline; ii.
 Avoid labor intensive works as much as possible; iii.
 Ensure all to use the Personal Protective Equipment (PPE) as appropriate; iv.
-Engage health and safety supervisor to implement COVID-19 guideline; v.
+Engage health and safety supervisor to implement COVID-19 guidelines.
 Engage health worker for daily temperature check and record for workers; vi.
 Ensure all equipment and vehicles used are routinely disinfected; vii.
 Provide thermometer, soap, sanitizer, disinfectant, PPE at worksite/camp; viii.
 Place adequate washbasins, disinfectant tub, dispenser for sanitizer; ix.
 Engage contractor's EHS staff or assign an existing staff to handle COVID-19 in case if detected; x.
 Post enough COVID-19 awareness posters throughout the worksites; and xi.
 Maintain COVID-19 weekly monitoring and reporting mechanism at worksite; including any necessary actions to be taken.